 Major REED's escapade was no exception to the smooth working.
 On the contrary, it was a pleasing effervescence; the laughter bursting out like innumerable bottles of "pop" at a militia jubilee.
 The Major gravely moved that the House should bind Ministers to an autumnal session.
 Promising to call Parliament, if he could not help it, Lord PALMERSTON asked the House to proceed to business, and the Major to withdraw his impediment.
 But it was Mr. DISRAELI who showed up the gallant member most effectually.
-Solemnly and ciceronically did Mr. DISRAELI protest against the attempt of the honourable member to entrap the Conservative Opposition into a vote of censure.
+Solemnly and ciceronically did Mr. DISEALL protest against the attempt of the them new arts, new habits, new associations. honourable member to entrap the Conservative teaching them how to rule themselves in our own Opposition into a vote of censure.
 The House "laughed consumedly;" but the grand Major, taking everything in tragic seriousness, rose up to deny that he had intended any vote of censure, or that he wanted to place the Opposition in antagonism to the Ministry; in short, he disclaimed any purpose of bringing about a state crisis; and the House-laughing more than ever -believed him!
 Some call him the enfant terrible of the House; but there is a difference between this and the general run of that monster -no one is afraid of him.
 Lord DERBY has been at Goodwood; the minorities who club together for the purpose of harassing the Ministers have been nowhere; the venison is ordered for the white-bait dinner at Greenwich on Wednesday next, and the members are looking to the last grand division of the session.
-A certain mildness and courteous matter-ofcourse spirit has seize I upon the British people; and public men go through the most critical stages of their lives without an event.
-Before our last number was in the hands of many of our readers, Sir BENJAMIN HALL, from a private citizen, had officered by gentlemen, and our own, officers rush without opposition, but without the thought of such a thing.
+A cortain mildness and courteous matter-ofcourse spirit has seize I upon the British people; and publicmengo through the most critical stages of their lives without an event.
+Before our last number was in the hands of many of our readers, Sir BENJAMIN HALL, from a private citizen, had officered by gentlemen, and our own officers rush been remade member for Marylebone, not only on to glory in a way equalled by no other army;

+without opposition, but without the thought of such a thing.